 One of my interests in this research was to find out whether the results were different from the earlier studies with MA-level design students and their intuition development.
-The intuition development courses for students took place two

-Experiences on Developing Intuitive Thinking among University-level Teachers years earlier and the data consists of two different courses on intuition development (Raami & Mielonen, 2011).
+The intuition development courses for students took place two years earlier and the data consists of two different courses on intuition development (Raami & Mielonen, 2011).